ddprrt/rust-fundamentals-training-april-2022/README.md

 During the workshop, we will use [Visual Studio Code](https://code.visualstudio.com/) as editor.
 It's free, fast and very extensible.
 Making yourself familiar with VS Code is highly recommended.

+However, working with VS Code is not required.
+If you have a preferred editor with Rust support you're more productive with, please feel free to use whatever you like.
+What we highyly recommend though, is checking if your editor has support for [Rust analyzer](https://rust-analyzer.github.io/).

 ## Recommended VS Code Extensions

 To work effeciently, please install a couple of extensions that help you developing Rust. *Note*: Please don't install the recommendend Rust extension.
 It's outdated and the community decided to move to other tools.